Tonywuhk/realai.org/DRL/learning-algorithms.md

 Instead of learning the value functions, [Bellemare & Dabney & Munos (2017)](https://arxiv.org/abs/1707.06887) propose to learn the value distribution.
 The distribution of values on a state-action pair \\((s, a)\\) is modelled as a discrete distribution whose support set is a series of \\(N\\) equidistant values (called atoms) between \\(V_\mathrm{MIN}\\) and \\(V_\mathrm{MAX}\\).
 Each \\(Q\\)-value is the probability-weighted sum of these values, where the probabilities are functions of state-action pairs.
 In the **Categorical DQN** architecture, these probabilities replace the action-values as the output of a DQN architecture.
 The learning target is the result of applying a distributional Bellman operator to the next-state distribution using the current parameters.
 A common choice on the number of atoms to use is 51 and such an architecture is referred to as C51.
 C51 has also been [implemented and tested on VizDoom](https://flyyufelix.github.io/2017/10/24/distributional-bellman.html) by [Felix Yu](https://www.linkedin.com/in/felix-yu-60392815/).

+[Dabney et al. (2017)](https://arxiv.org/abs/1710.10044) present a novel distributional RL algorithm where value distribution is modelled by quantiles of the target distribution.
+They consider \\(N\\) locations with uniform weights instead of equidistant values with varying probabilities.
+They further develop the quantile regression DQN (QR-DQN) algorithm that outperforms C51.

 ## Policy Based Reinforcement Learning Algorithms

 Policy learning directly optimizes the parameters \\(\theta\\) of a policy \\(\pi(a\_t \| s\_t; \theta)\\), sometimes with the help of learning a value function \\(V(s; \theta_v)\\).
 In the standard REINFORCE with baseline algorithm, the policy parameters \\(\theta\\) are often updated in the direction of